-The existing roadway corridor lacks adequate non-motorized facilities with narrow and/or discontinuous sidewalks and no dedicated bike facilities.
+The existing roadway corridor lacks adequate and consistent non-motorized facilities with narrow and/or discontinuous sidewalks and no dedicated bike facilities.
 Additionally, there are traffic congestion and parking issues related to Midtown business accesses and the Moose's Tooth Restaurant, at the east end of the project corridor.
 Drainage facilities are also not present on the east end of Calais Drive and on E. 33rd Avenue.

-The purpose of this project is to upgrade the roadways to:
+The purpose of this project is to upgrade the identified roadway corridor to:

-- Improve safety and accessibility for all modes of transportation across Midtown Anchorage and advancing MOA's Vision Zero Initiative of eliminating traffic fatalities and serious injuries for all road users. - Repair and/or replace existing, aging public infrastructure with facilities in accordance with current MOA design criteria. - Improve safety and traffic operations at signalized intersections. - Manage traffic congestion at business accesses - Provide continuous pedestrian and bicycle facilities. - Improve onsite drainage and stormwater runoff water quality.
+Improve safety and accessibility for all modes of transportation across Midtown Anchorage and advancing MOA's Vision Zero Initiative of eliminating traffic fatalities and serious injuries for all road users.

-• Reduce maintenance requirements for snow removal operations.
+- Promote non-motorized use of this Midtown corridor instead of 36th Avenue and Benson Boulevard where there are wider roadways, higher traffic volumes, and higher speeds which contribute to an increased number and severity of pedestrian/bike related collisions. - Improve safety and traffic operations at signalized intersections. - Manage traffic congestion at business accesses. - Provide continuous pedestrian and bicycle facilities for all ages and abilities. - Improve drainage and stormwater runoff water quality within the project limits. - Reduce maintenance requirements for snow removal operations.